fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 25x [Building Material](#building-material), 2x [Kalynite Bar](#kalynite-bar)

 A central habitat with four doorways.
-Snaps to the one with the little built-in hallway, which is handy for connecting to a [Basic Habitat](#basic-habitat).
+The little built-in connector on one side is handy for attaching to a [Basic Habitat](#basic-habitat).

 {% endaethusitem %}
 {% aethusitem 'Corner Seat' %}